Post Migraine Symptoms: What Happens After an Attack

 • Easily digestible nutrients

 Eat light foods like soups to rehydrate yourself.
-To read about proper hydration click here.
+You can learn more about proper hydration for migraine recovery here.

 Instead of a protein shake, I make a high protein meal and puree it into a soup.
 Here's my favorite high protein migraine soup recipe if you want to experiment with it.